{I’m speaking from experience here…of both…}

 You don’t just break a rib – it’s not like you turn the wrong way or get up out of the chair funny and **oops** you broke a rib.
 Something has to HAPPEN; you get in a fight, fall down a flight of stairs, get kicked by a horse…something powerful.

 The wind is instantly knocked out of you, you’re dazed, you don’t quite remember who {or where} you are.
 You know you need help but you don’t know what to ask for.
-The doctor can give you some meds to help try to ease the pain but other than that there’s not much that can be done.
+The doctor can only do so much.
+They can give you some meds to help try to ease the pain but other than that there’s not much that can be done.

 Your chest aches, it’s heavy, getting out of bed is a chore, taking a shower is out of the question.
 Sitting hurts, laying down throbs, standing up is the worst pain imaginable.
-You try to take your mind off the pain and ‘do something with your life’ but you are easily distracted – if you can focus at all.
-You sit and stare and just try to breathe {which hurts too}
+You try to take your mind off the pain and ‘do something with your life’ but you are easily distracted – if you can focus on anything at all.
+You sit and stare and just try to breathe {which, of course, hurts too}

-At some point you start to realize that your excruciating pain is more of a dull ache now.
-The painful pain only rears it’s ugly head when it’s going to rain,or you roll over in your sleep, or you have the hiccups.
-There are glimpses of you forgetting about your pain – but a reminder is never too far away.
+At some point, you start to realize that your excruciating pain is more of a dull ache now.
+The painful pain only rears its ugly head when it’s going to rain, or you roll over in your sleep, or you have the hiccups.
+There are even glimpses of you forgetting about your pain – but that reminder is never too far away.

-You always remember the pain is there, and sometimes you’re reminded at the worst possible time or place…but it’s manageable {sometimes only with the helps of drugs}…and your tears begin to become happy tears…
+You will always remember the pain is there, and sometimes you’re reminded at the worst possible time or place…but it’s manageable {sometimes only with the help of those drugs}…and your tears of sorrow ever so slowly begin to become tears of joy…

 For what it’s worth.
 I just broke a floating rib by getting up from the bed.
 I was lying on my stomach and my floating rib snapped just because I lifted my chest.